2023-09-24 16:31:38

 Russian opposition activist Vladimir Kara-Murza (AP Photo, File)

-The Russian opponent Vladimir Kara-Murzá, sentenced to 25 years in prison for high treason and for spreading false information about the Army, has been locked up in a Siberian prison, his lawyer reported this Sunday.
+The Russian opponent Vladimir Kara-Murzá, sentenced to 25 years in prison for high treason and for spreading false information regarding the Army, has been locked up in a Siberian prison, his lawyer reported this Sunday.

 You may be interested: Pope Francis met with the new Russian ambassador to the Vatican